-Liquidity Providing Guide
+Liquidity Providing Guide (React)

 Note: In this demo, we will leverage Tailwind CSS for styling instead of using custom CSS.
 The setup for Tailwind CSS is already included in the instructions below, so you don't need to set it up separately.